GZMaster/alx-pre_course/0x01-git/README.md

 # alx-pre_course
- This is My Repo for ALx Projects
+ This is for the Git folder